Vina Del Mar Chile Travel Guide

 Lunch service ("almuerzo") runs 1:00 PM to 3:00 PM.
 Dinner service ("cena") begins approximately 8:00 PM, extending until 11:00 PM or later.
 Many close between lunch and dinner.

 Banks generally operate weekdays from 9:00 AM to 2:00 PM, closed weekends.
-Most museums open Tuesday to Saturday, 10:FROM 12 am TO 6:00 PM, often not Open on mondays.
+Nearly all museums open Tuesday to Saturday, 10:00 AM to 6:00 PM, often closed Mondays.

 ATMs (Cajeros Automáticos) are widely available in Viña del Mar, located in shopping centers, supermarkets, and on main thoroughfares.